gamesbook/protograf/docs/source/core_shapes.rst

       - centre-bottom point at *x* and *y*
       - *height* of the tail portion (``1`` cm for all)
       - *width* of the tail portion
-      - *head_height* sets height of the head portion
+      - *head_height* sets height of the head (triangular) portion
-      - *head_width* sets width of the head portion.
+      - *head_width* sets width of the head (triangular) portion

       The *head_width* represents the maximum distance between the outer arrowhead "wingtips".

       The **silver** arrow has these properties:

-      - *tail_width* of ``0.75`` cm; this means the base of the arrow is wider than the body i.e. the width at the top of the tail section
+      - *tail_width* of ``0.75`` cm
       - *transparency* - set to ``50`` %; the grid is partly visible through it

+      The smaller *tail_width* means the base of the arrow is wider than the body i.e. the width at the top of the tail section.

       The **gold** arrow has these properties:

-      - *tail_width* of ``0.01`` cm; this means the base of the arrow is much narrow than the body (the width at the top of the tail section)
+      - *tail_width* of ``0.01`` cm

+      The near-zero *tail_width*  means the base of the arrow is nearly shown as a point.

       The **green** (``lime`` fill) arrow has these properties:

       - *points_offset* of ``-0.25`` cm

-      The *points_offset* here means that the two "wingtips" of the arrowhead are not in line with the top of the tail portion but are moved backwards towards the tail.
+      The *points_offset* here means that the two "wingtips" of the arrowhead are moved back towards the tail.

       The **red** (``tomato`` fill)  arrow has these properties:

       - *points_offset* of ``0.25`` cm;

-      The *points_offset* here means that the two "wingtips" of the arrowhead are not in line with the top of the tail portion but are moved forwards, away from the tail, and the head has been been made narrower and longer.
+      The *points_offset* here means that the two "wingtips" of the arrowhead are moved forwards away from the tail.

+      In this case, the head has been been made narrower and longer.

       The **blue** (``aqua`` fill) arrow has these properties: